-On our recent family vacation we stayed as guests of two different properties and spent one day at Beaches.
+On our recent family vacation, we stayed as guests of two different properties and spent one day at Beaches.

 We decided to return with all four children in tow.
-I had serious doubts that our second Turks and Caicos get away could come even close to matching the first.
+I had serious doubts that our second Turks and Caicos vacation could come even close to matching the first.
 As I often say “family travel is no vacation”.
 The trip had it’s ups and downs, there were no naps (for me) but it’s the vacation my children are still talking about.
 And when my son needed to send his Flat Stanley on a trip, he sent it to the management at The Somerset.
 Even Flat Stanley knows how to travel in style.

 Like most properties on the island, The Somerset is all personally owned condominiums, a portion of them are rented to guests.
-This means each unit is individually decorated, thanks to someone else’s old money, you can feel like you not only have your own island get away, but it’s ridiculously nice.
+This means each unit is individually decorated, thanks to someone else’s old money, you can feel like you not only have your own island getaway, but it’s ridiculously nice.
 Our 3 bedroom waterfront unit may have been the swankiest place I’ve ever stayed, anywhere, anytime.

-To whomever owns these condos and is actually comfortable letting my rugrats sit on your gorgeous furniture in their wet swimsuits and sandy feet, thank you.
+To whoever owns these condos and is actually comfortable letting my rugrats sit on your gorgeous furniture in their wet swimsuits and sandy feet, thank you.
 The only downside to staying in a place so glam is there tends to be a lot of “don’t sit there, throw that pillow, swing from that curtain” yelling.
 To me, it’s worth it.
 I love the luxury (surprised?), for some, it may be too much to worry about other people’s silk linens on your beach vacation.

-While many guests might enjoy The Somerset for the tranquil setting, the infinity pool or the world class dining; my children beg to go back because the staff can catch lizards on pieces of palm frond which then become “lizard leashes”.
+While many guests might enjoy The Somerset for the tranquil setting, the infinity pool or the world-class dining; my children beg to go back because the staff can catch lizards on pieces of palm frond which then become “lizard leashes”.
 They must have given them a dozen “lizard pets” to play with, which, much to their loud dismay, could not be brought home with us.

 My son entertained himself for hours with “Captain Lizard”, seen here making his maiden voyage.
 The kids never did master the skill of “lizard catching” but they spent many delicious hours “lizard hunting” while I sipped cocktails by the pool.